uk000/goto/README.md

 `Goto` provides features for testing server-side TCP behavior via TCP listeners (client side TCP features are described under client section).

 The listeners REST APIs that `goto` exposes on HTTP ports can be used to open additional ports on the `goto` instance.
 These additional ports can be either `HTTP` or `TCP`.
-For TCP listeners, additional configs can be provided using listener's `tcp` schema, which allows for configuring various timeouts, connection lifetime, packet sizes, etc. The TCP configurations of a TCP listener can be supplied at the time of listener creation, and it can also be reconfigured at any time via the `/tcp/{port}/configure` API.
+For TCP listeners, additional configs can be provided using the listener's `tcp` schema, which allows for configuring various timeouts, connection lifetime, packet sizes, etc. The TCP configurations of a TCP listener can be supplied at the time of listener creation, and it can also be reconfigured at any time via the `/tcp/{port}/configure` API.

 A TCP listener can operate in 6 different modes to facilitate different kinds of testing: `Echo`, `Stream`, `Payload Validation`, `Conversation`, `Silent Life` and `Close At First Byte`.
 A TCP mode is activated via the `TCP Configuration` applied to the listener.
 If no TCP mode is specified, the listener defaults to `CloseAtFirstByte` or `SilentLife` based on whether or not a connection lifetime is configured.

 The modes are described in detail below:

-- By default, a TCP listener executes in one of the two `silent` mode.
+- By default, a TCP listener executes in one of the two `silent` modes.
    a) If the listener is configured with a `connectionLife` that limits its lifetime, the listener operates in `SilentLife` mode where it waits for the configured lifetime and closes the client connection.
 In this mode, the listener receives and counts the bytes received, but never responds.
    b) If the listener's `connectionLife` is set to zero, the listener operates in `CloseAtFirstByte` mode where it waits for the first byte to arrive and then closes the client connection.
 - In `Payload` mode, a TCP listener serves a set of pre-configured response payload(s) with an optional `responseDelay`.
 If more than one payload is configured in `responsePayloads` array, the `responseDelay` gets applied before sending each item in the array.
 The `respondAfterRead` field controls whether response should be sent immediately or if a read should be performed before sending the response, in which case at least 1 byte must be received from the client before the response(s) are sent.
 The `keepOpen` configuration determines whether the connection is kept open after sending the last item in the array.
 If no `connectionLife` is configured explicitly, the connection life defaults to `30s` in this mode, and the connection is kept open for the remaining lifetime (computed from the start of request).
-Note that in this mode, server keeps the connection open even if client pre-emptively closes the connection.
+Note that in this mode, the server keeps the connection open even if the client preemptively closes the connection.
  - If `Echo` mode is enabled on a TCP listener, the listener echoes back the bytes received from the client.
 The `echoResponseSize` configures the echo buffer size, which is the number of bytes that the listener will need to receive from the client before echoing back.
 If more data is received than the `echoResponseSize`, it'll echo multiple chunks each of `echoResponseSize` size.
-The config `echoResponseDelay` configures the delay server should apply before sending each echo response packets.
+The config `echoResponseDelay` configures the delay server should apply before sending each echo response packet.
 In `echo` mode, the connection enforces `readTimeout` and `connIdleTimeout` based on the activity: any new bytes received reset the read/idle timeouts.
 It applies `writeTimeout` when sending the echo response to the client.
 If `connectionLife` is set, it controls the overall lifetime of the connection and the connection will close upon reaching the max life regardless of the activity.
  - If `Stream` mode is enabled, the connection starts streaming TCP bytes per the given configuration as soon as a client connects.
 None of the timeouts or max life applies in streaming mode, and the client connection closes automatically once the streaming completes.
 The stream behavior is controlled via the following configs: `streamPayloadSize`, `streamChunkSize`, `streamChunkCount`, `streamChunkDelay`, `streamDuration`.
 Not all of these configs are required, and a combination of some may lead to ambiguity that the server resolves by picking the most sensible combinations of these config params.
- - In `Payload Validation` mode, client should first set the payload expectation by calling either `/listeners/{port}/expect/payload/{length}` or `/listeners/{port}/expect/payload/{length}`, depending on whether server should just validate payload length or the payload content.
-The server then waits for the duration of the connection lifetime (if not set explicitly for the listener, this feature defaults to `30s` of total connection life), and buffers bytes received from client.
+ - In `Payload Validation` mode, the client should first set the payload expectation by calling either `/listeners/{port}/expect/payload/{length}` or `/listeners/{port}/expect/payload/{length}`, depending on whether server should just validate payload length or the payload content.
+The server then waits for the duration of the connection lifetime (if not set explicitly for the listener, this feature defaults to `30s` of total connection life), and buffers bytes received from the client.
 If at any point during the connection life the number of received bytes exceed the expected payload length, the server responds with error and closes connection.
-If at the end of the connection life, the number of bytes match the payload expectations (either length or both length and content), then the server responds with success message.
+If at the end of the connection life, the number of bytes match the payload expectations (either length or both length and content), then the server responds with a success message.
 The messages returned by the server are one of the following:
    - `[SUCCESS]: Received payload matches expected payload of length [l] on port [p]`
    - `[ERROR:EXCEEDED] - Payload length [l] exceeded expected length [e] on port [p]`
    - `[ERROR:CONTENT] - Payload content of length [l] didn't match expected payload of length [e] on port [p]`
    - `[ERROR:TIMEOUT] - Timed out before receiving payload of expected length [l] on port [p]`
 - In `Conversation` mode, the server waits for the client to send a TCP payload with text `HELLO` to which server also responds back with `HELLO`.
-All subsequent packets from client should follow the format `BEGIN/`{text}`/END`, and server echoes the received text back in the format of `ACK/`{text}`/END`.
-Client can initiate connection closure by sending text `GOODBYE`, or else the connection can close based on various timeouts and connection lifetime config.
+All subsequent packets from the client should follow the format `BEGIN/`{text}`/END`, and the server echoes the received text back in the format of `ACK/`{text}`/END`.
+The client can initiate connection closure by sending text `GOODBYE`, or else the connection can close based on various timeouts and connection lifetime config.
-- In all cases, client may close the connection proactively causing the ongoing operation to abort.
+- In all cases, the client may close the connection proactively causing the ongoing operation to abort.

 #### APIs